wrsulliv/Modello/README.md

 #  # Modello
-Experience museum galleries with a standard deck of playing cards.
+Experience museum galleries with a standard deck of cards.

 Modello uses the "Harvard Art Museums" API to create several augmented reality experiences.
 Each experience provides an opportunity to explore and learn about museum artwork.